Cleaning with Vinegar

 - Removes waxy residue of wooden furniture

-- Mixed with ½ cup of baking soda, unclogs, and deodorizes drains
+Mixed with a ½ cup of baking soda, unclogs, and deodorizes drains

 Things you SHOULD NOT clean with vinegar:

-- The same applies to the coffee machine.
+The same applies to the coffee machine.
 I know there is a lot of recommendations all over the internet about cleaning your coffee machine with a vinegar solution.
-However, depending on the machine, the boilers are typically made from steal or aluminium, which vinegar can corrode.
+However, depending on the machine, the boilers are typically made from steel or aluminium, which vinegar can corrode.